mike-lischke/vscode-antlr4/README.md

 ## Known Issues

-* The native module used for parsing (antlr4-graps) doesn't work as 32bit on Windows (as required by VS Code, which is still a 32bit app there).
-Hence this extension does not work on Windows currently.
-The prebuilt Linux binary also seems to have some trouble on certain installations/distros.
+* The native module used for parsing (antlr4-graps) seems to have trouble with Visual Studio Code on Windows.
+It works nicely in a standalone node session there, though.
+* The prebuilt Linux binary also seems to have some trouble on certain installations/distros.
 Need to investigate that yet.
-But on OSX everything works nicely.

 * The complete-light color theme is not fully done yet.

 ## Release Notes